sw-code/sw-code.github.io/_posts/2023-08-22-authz-basics.md

 In other words, authentication answers the question, "Who are you?" while authorization answers the question, "What are you allowed to do?"

-The tapestry of authentication and authorization often interweaves when a user's identity becomes pivotal in defining their access boundaries.
-For example, post-authentication, one might harness the user's username to fetch their privilege set.
-Alternatively, other attributes might hint at the levels of access they should be accorded.
+In real-world applications, the distinctions between authentication and authorization begin to blur as they work hand-in-hand.
+Once a user's identity is verified, this information is frequently used to determine the permissions they have.
+For instance, after successfully authenticating, a system might use the user's ID or other attributes to determine which resources or actions they can access.

-While our focus in this series predominantly revolves around authorization, we'll nod to authentication where its context is imperative.
-It's presupposed that readers come equipped with an authentication mechanism or possess the wherewithal to establish one, guided by the myriad of resources at one's disposal in today's digital age.
+This series will primarily center on the nuances of authorization.
+However, we'll touch upon authentication when it's relevant to the topic at hand.
+We assume readers are already familiar with, or have in place, a basic authentication system, and there's a bunch of resources available for those looking to further delve into authentication mechanisms.

 # Authentication as Authorization